Thai opposition leader meets military head as crisis deepens

 The central bank has warned that the economy could contract in the first quarter compared with the final three months of 2013.
 It has cut its 2014 growth forecast several times and said last week it would probably fall short of its most recent forecast of 2.7 percent.

-Yingluck's government triggered the protests late last year by trying to push through an amnesty bill that could have allowed Thaksin to return without facing jail time.
-The demonstrations quickly turned into a bid to oust Yingluck.
+A controversial amnesty bill that could have allowed Thaksin to return without facing jail time helped kick-start the protests by the People's Democratic Reform Committee (PDRC) last year, which soon turned into a movement to remove Yingluck.

+The long-running crisis broadly pits the mostly poorer supporters of Yingluck and Thaksin against the Bangkok-based middle class and conservative establishment.

-The rallies have waned in recent weeks but that has not deterred protest leader Suthep Thaugsuban, who has promised a "final push" to oust Yingluck in May.
+The demonstrations have waned in recent weeks but that has not deterred protest leader Suthep Thaugsuban, who has promised a "final push" to oust Yingluck in May.

-The protesters are also pinning their hopes on legal cases that could lead to Yingluck's removal from office within weeks.
+The protesters are now banking on a set of legal cases that could lead to Yingluck's removal from office within weeks.

 She has been charged with abuse of power for her transfer of National Security Council chief Thawil Pliensri in 2011, which opponents say was done for personal and party political reasons.
 If found guilty, she may have to step down.